 Definition 4 (Strongly neutral computations).
-A strongly neutral computation, written $m \in \text{sne}$ , is a computation that is both neutral and strongly normalizing, i.e. $m \in \text{ne}$ and $m \in \text{sn}$ .
+A strongly neutral computation, written $m \in \mathsf{sne}$, is a computation that is both neutral and strongly normalizing, i.e. $m \in ne$ and $m \in sn$.

 The admissible congruence rules for sn mirror exactly the congruence constructors for SNe and SN, replacing these by sne and sn in each premise.
 Proving them additionally requires showing that small-step reduction preserves neutrality.